Censorship of the Bible

-Censorship of the Bible includes restrictions and prohibition of possessing, reading, or using the Bible in general or any particular translation of it.
-Violators of those Bible prohibitions have been punished by killing, imprisonment, forced labor, and banishment, as well as by burning or confiscating the Bible or Bibles used or distributed.
+Censorship of the Bible includes restrictions and prohibition of possessing, reading, or using the Bible in general or any particular editions or translations of it.

+Violators of Bible prohibitions have at times been punished by imprisonment, forced labor, banishment and execution, as well as by the burning or confiscating the Bible or Bibles used or distributed.
+The censorship may be because of explicit religious reasons, but also for reasons of public policy or state control, especially in authoritarian states or following violent riots.

 Censorship of the Bible occurred in the past and is still going on today.
 In the 20th century, Christian resistance to the Soviet Union's policy of state atheism occurred through Bible-smuggling.
 The People's Republic of China, officially an atheist state, engages in Bible burning as a part of antireligious campaigns there.

+The extent and nature of past censorship of the Bible in Western Europe is controversial.
+Historically Catholic writers have portrayed restrictions on vernacular translations as temporary prudential responses to regional outbreaks of organized violence and heresy with a policing rather than theological basis; Protestant writers have portrayed it in terms of churchmen suppressing the truth in order to maintain power.

-The Index Librorum Prohibitorum of the Catholic Church included various translations of the Bible.
-In most cases, the bans on pious lay people possessing or using Bibles were related to vernacular Bible editions.
+In most cases, the bans on pious lay people possessing or publicly reading certain Bibles were related to unauthorized vernacular Scripture editions not derived from the Latin Vulgate, or from orthodox translations also containing heretical or confusing material.
 Clerics were never forbidden to possess the Vulgate Bible translation in the Latin language.
-From the point of view of most Protestants, the topic mostly refers to historical prohibitions of the Catholic Church against reading or possessing Bibles, not of the Latin Vulgate translation, or in the case of the laity, possessing any Bibles at all, including the Vulgate.
-From a Catholic point of view, the censorship of the Bible was done both by restricting Bibles from those lacking instruction and by censoring translations thought to encourage deviations from official Catholic doctrines.
+The Index Librorum Prohibitorum of the Catholic Church included various translations or editions of the Bible.

 Background

 The Old Testament was written mostly in Hebrew and partly in Aramaic.
 The New Testament was written in Koine Greek, a form of ancient Greek.
-The books were translated into several other languages, including Latin.
+The books were translated into several other languages, including Latin and Gothic.
 From about AD 300 onward, Latin began to assert itself as the language of worship in Western Christianity.
 This was aided by the fact many European languages, called the Romance languages, are all descended from Latin.
 In contrast the earliest written Western Germanic languages date only from the 6th century.
-From AD 382-420, a new translation was made into the Latin vernacular, the Vulgate, which became the dominant translation for Western Christianity in the 7th-9th centuries.
+From AD 382–420, a new translation was made into the Latin vernacular, the Vulgate, which became the dominant translation for Western Christianity in the 7th-9th centuries.
 From about the 9th century it was regarded as the only valid Bible translation.
 In Eastern Christianity, on the other hand, Greek remained dominant.